ngrief/data-class-project1/README.md

 ## Historical

-## Price: What are price statistics for sites between 2008 and 2020?

 ## Amenities
 - First we determined the most popular amenities and arranged them into a bar chart
 - Grouped all of the amenities into basic, luxury, and safety.
 We assessed if luxury amenities increase the price of a listing.
 We analyzed the impact on the average price and used visualizations to plot it.